-When monitoring concrete temperature, one of the most commonly-used devices is thermocouples or wired sensors.
-The end of the thermocouple is placed at a specific location prior to the pour and wired outside of the formwork.
-Depending on the type of system, thermocouples are then attached to a data logger which is used to record the temperature at certain time intervals.
-Another variant of the wired systems is a data logger/transmitter that sits outside the concrete in the form of a box connected to a number of temperature sensors.
+Another variant of wired systems is a data logger/transmitter that sits outside the concrete in the form of a box connected to a number of temperature sensors.
 The transmitter uploads the data to the cloud server using wireless or cellular transmission technology.
-However, with these devices, the process of gathering, recording, and analyzing data is both time-consuming and labor intensive.
+However, with these devices, the process of gathering, recording, and analyzing data is both time-consuming and labour-intensive.

 Learn more about the benefits of wired vs. wireless sensors for temperature monitoring here.

-How Do Wireless Concrete Temperature Sensors Work?
+How Do Wireless Concrete Temperature Thermometers Work?

-Look at this simple three step process for installing wireless SmartRock temperature sensors:
+Look at this simple three-step process for installing wireless SmartRock temperature sensors:

 Additional SmartRock Features